Cable Tray | Ladder Systems and Fittings for Cable Management

 When choosing a cable tray, the size and capacity are crucial factors that must align with the requirements of your cable system.

 Cable Volume: Assess the volume of cables that the tray needs to accommodate.
-This includes evaluating the number and size of cables that will be routed through the tray.
+This includes evaluating the number and size of cables that will be routed through the build cable trays.
+Proper assessment ensures that the trays can effectively manage the cable volume while maintaining organization and accessibility.
 A tray with insufficient capacity can lead to overcrowding, which can compromise cable performance and accessibility.

 Tray Load Capacity: The load capacity of a cable tray refers to its ability to support the weight of the cables.
 Ensure that the tray you select can handle the combined weight of all cables without bending or sagging.
 This involves considering both the static load (the weight of the cables) and any dynamic loads (such as potential movement or vibrations).